-9.7 Newmarket has an increasingly diverse community, and there should be a range of housing in the town to meet a wide range of needs.
-This Plan also directs development proposals to the West Suffolk Council Technical Advice Note on Space Standards for Residential Development, which sets out the Council's intention to include a policy requirement for all new homes to be built to the National Space Standards (2015) in the next version of their Local Plan, and itself acts as an interim measure, advising that "West Suffolk Council considers the Government's national space standards as the minimum acceptable space standards that should be applied to build both open market and affordable housing within West Suffolk" (8.3).
-The National Space Standards cover internal space standards, outdoor private amenity space standards, and address accessible homes and the conversion and subdivision of existing buildings.
+This Plan also directs development proposals to the West Suffolk Council Technical Advice Note on Space Standards for Residential Development, which sets out the Council's intention to include a policy requirement for all new homes to be built to the National Space Standards (2015) in the next version of their Local Plan, and itself acts as an interim measure, advising that "West Suffolk Council considers the Government's national space standards as the minimum acceptable space standards that should be applied to build both open market and affordable housing within West Suffolk" (paragraph 8.3).
+The National Space Standards cover internal space standards, outdoor private amenity space standards, and address accessible homes and the conversion and sub-division of existing buildings.
+The approach in this Plan is complementary to that taken in the wider development plan.
+In particular, the future strategic development of new housing in the neighbourhood area is addressed in Forest Heath District Council Core Strategy Policy CS7: Overall Housing Provision (2010), the Forest Heath area of West Suffolk Council Single Issue Review (SIR) of Core Strategy Policy CS7 Overall Housing Provision and Distribution (2019) and the Forest Heath area of West Suffolk Council Site Allocations Local Plan (2019).